General Setup Instructions

 - Click “Next”

 On the next screen you’ll need to closely check your settings.
-We do maintain a database for many providers so we will attempt to populate these settings for you.
-Still, this doesn’t always work so you’ll need to check both the Incoming and Outgoing mail server settings closely.
+Again, we do maintain a database for many providers so we will attempt to populate these settings for you.
+Still, this doesn’t always work so you’ll want to check both the Incoming and Outgoing mail server settings closely.

-- Does your email provider require an “app-specific password?” (iCloud, etc. do.
+Does your email provider require an “app-specific password?” (iCloud mail definitely does, for example.)
 You must set this up before you try to connect and use the new password in place of your usual email password in the SecureMyEmail Email Settings)

-- Do you have two factor authentication set up with this provider?
-(This can sometimes cause an issue so try turning it off and retrying)
+Do you have two factor authentication set up with this provider?
+(This can sometimes cause an issue so try turning it off and retrying and then you can try turning it back on)